How we use your personal information for Transportation purposes

 - CCTV images will only be accessed where necessary.
 For example, if there was an incident on the bus.

-- 5. What is the legal basis for the use of this information?
+The legal basis for the use of this information in outlined in the following;

 For the Service to undertake its duties in ensuring the safe and suitable transport of pupils/students, we are required to share information with the following: